List of Naruto characters: Sai

-Sai (サイ) is a ninja who joins Team Kakashi/ Team 7 in Part II, carefully designed by Kishimoto to stand out as Sasuke's replacement by having the two look similar.
+Sai (サイ) is a ninja who joins Team Kakashi in Part II, carefully designed by Kishimoto to stand out as Sasuke's replacement by having the two look similar.
 A member of "The Foundation" since he was a child, Sai has been trained to not possess or desire any type of emotion or camaraderie, even after he killed his surrogate brother Shin under Danzo's diabolical orders.
 He consequently gives people labels based on their status, and his label of Sasuke as a traitor antagonizes Naruto and Sakura.
 After the two discover his past and warm up to him, however, he begins to crave bonds with other people, which becomes his primary goal in the series.
-Sai's attempts to form bonds turn can be humorous as he tries giving pet names to others; however, he often says what he actually thinks of a person, resulting with him choosing names such as "fatso" for Choji and "ugly" for Sakura.
+Sai's attempts to form bonds can be humorous as he tries giving pet names to others; however, he often says what he actually thinks of a person, resulting with him choosing names such as "fatso" for Choji and "ugly" for Sakura.
 He eventually learns from his mistakes and attempts the opposite approach by calling Ino "beautiful", causing Ino to fall for him.
 When not making an attempt to bond with others, Sai spends his time painting and drawing, and has produced thousands of works, although he doesn't name any of them.
 His artistic talents extend to his choice of attacks in battles, as he can infuse chakra with his inking brush to make his drawings come to life.
 In the series epilogue, Sai ends up marrying Ino Yamanaka and together they have a son, Inojin.
-Of all the Naruto protagonists, Sai (is an only one boy character whose later to be) receives the least screen time (since New Era) in the (Boruto) series.
+Of all the Naruto protagonists, Sai receives the least screen time (since New Era) in the series.
 Sai's voice actor is Satoshi Hino in the Naruto: Shippūden anime, and his English voice actor is Benjamin Diskin except in Rock Lee and his Ninja Pals, where he is voiced by Lucien Dodge.